Table of Contents

 The second force is how much actionable information the error response carries.
 Chatwork shows 24 api_error events in 123 reports (19.5%); Notion has several across 48 reports.
 Slack: 9 in 113 (8.0%). freee: 15 in 212 (7.1%).
 Same error label, very different diagnosability.

-The high-success services consistently return errors that:
+The services with fewer error reports consistently return errors that:

-Lower-success services return shapes like {"error": "Bad Request"}.
+Services with more error reports return shapes like {"error": "Bad Request"}.
 The agent then guesses, retries, and finally gives up after a timeout — exactly the giveup pattern we cataloged in The moment agents give up.

 The freee auth_expired example